researchrian/researchrian/README.md

-# Hello, I'm Rian Souza Santos 👋 🌍
+# Hi, I'm Rian Souza Santos 👋 🌍
 - Representing the state of Bahia, Brazil 🚀
 - Software Developer passionate about technology and innovation!
 I'm 22 years old and always looking for new challenges to improve my skills.